mjeanmar/mdi-basic-training/_docs/mdi-apps/app-resources.md

 ### MDI apps framework

-This is the repository for the MDI framework that supports Stage 1 app development.
+This is the repository for the MDI framework that supports Stage 2 apps development.
 Its documentation contains detailed descriptions of the framework code support you can use to quickly create highly functional apps.